-Vitamin B12 deficiency can influence the identification of numerous hematologic and neuropsychiatric disorders, which may however be reversed upon the identification of early diagnosis and immediate treatment.
+Vitamin B12 deficiency can influence the identification of numerous hematologic and neuropsychiatric disorders, which may, however, be reversed upon the identification of early diagnosis and immediate treatment.
 However, the exact prevalence levels of vitamin B12 within the general population remain unknown.
 However, the incidence is identified as increasing with age.
 A study conducted by Packer et al. (2007) identified that 15% of adults who were older than 65 years projected high deficiencies of vitamin B12.
-Continued ubiquitous utilization of gastric acid -blocking agents influence the identified decreased levels of vitamin B12, which influence the increased levels of vitamin B12 deficiency realized.
-Through the analysis of the increasing use of the gents coupled with an increasing aging population among the developed nations, the actual prevalence of vitamin B12 may be identified higher in comparison to the provided statistics.
-The common symptoms of B12 deficiency include neuropathic (paresthesias, numbness and weakness), myelopathic (abnormal gait), cerebral (dementia, depression, memory loss) and in dire cases the deficiency is identified as hematologic whereby the patient suffers from severe anemia.
-In addition, vitamin B12 deficiency has been linked to indirect cardiovascular effects.
-Vitamin B12 deficiency may enhance the production of hyperhomocy-steinnemia, which identifies a risk factor for atherosclerotic disease.
+Continued ubiquitous utilization of gastric acid-blocking agents influences the identified decreased levels of vitamin B12, which influence the increased levels of vitamin B12 deficiency realized.
+By analyzing the increasing use of the gents coupled with an increasingly aging population among the developed nations, the actual prevalence of vitamin B12 may be identified as higher than the provided statistics.
+The common symptoms of B12 deficiency include neuropathic (paresthesias, numbness and weakness), myelopathic (abnormal gait), cerebral (dementia, depression, memory loss), and in dire cases, the deficiency is identified as hematologic whereby the patient suffers from severe anemia.
+Besides, vitamin B12 deficiency has been linked to indirect cardiovascular effects.
+Vitamin B12 deficiency may enhance the production of hyperhomocysteinemia, which identifies a risk factor for atherosclerotic disease.
 Folic acid supplementation is provided to influence the reduction of homocysteine levels as an avenue utilized in the prevention of coronary artery disease.
-However, there has been limited emphasis upon the role of vitamin B12 deficiency in the development of cardiovascular disease.
-This possibility is increasingly vital in the consideration of vitamin replacement therapy as folic acid supplementation may hide a growing vitamin B12 deficiency, which will influence the progression of the experienced neurologic disease.
-This necessitates the determination of vitamin B12 deficiency prior to the initiation of folic acid therapy.
+However, there has been limited emphasis on the role of vitamin B12 deficiency in the development of the cardiovascular disease.
+This possibility is increasingly vital in consideration of vitamin replacement therapy as folic acid supplementation may hide a growing vitamin B12 deficiency, which will influence the progression of the experienced neurologic disease.
+It necessitates the determination of vitamin B12 deficiency before the initiation of folic acid therapy.

 In the human body system, two enzyme reactions remain dependent upon vitamin B12.
 The first reaction involves the conversion of methylmalonic acid into succinyl-CoA through the utilization of B12 as a cofactor.
-This identifies that vitamin B12 deficiency may influence the identification of increased levels of serum methylmalonic acid.
+It identifies that vitamin B12 deficiency may influence the identification of increased levels of serum methylmalonic acid.
 The second reaction involves the conversion of homocysteine to methionine through the utilization of vitamin B12 together with folic acid as the cofactors.
-In this reaction, the identification of a deficiency in vitamin B12 or folic acid may influence the identification of increased levels of homocysteine.
-This necessitates the development of an intricate understanding of vitamin B12's absorption cycle to provide a better analysis of the potential causes of deficiency.
-The existence of the acidic environment within the stomach influences the breakdown of B12 identified within food.
-Through the release of the intrinsic factor by the parietal cells within the stomach, vitamin B12 remains bound to the duodenum.
+In this reaction, identifying a deficiency in vitamin B12 or folic acid may influence the identification of increased levels of homocysteine.
+It necessitates the development of an intricate understanding of vitamin B12's absorption cycle to provide a better analysis of the potential causes of deficiency.
+The existence of the acidic environment within the stomach influences the breakdown of B12 identified within the food.
+By releasing the intrinsic factor by the parietal cells within the stomach, vitamin B12 remains bound to the duodenum.
 The intrinsic factor influences the absorption of vitamin B12 within the terminal ileum.
-There also exists an alternate system of vitamin B12 absorption that does not require the intrinsic factor as influences the binding of vitamin B12 upon absorption to transcobalamin II, which is consequently transported throughout the body.
-Therefore, interruption of either steps places an individual at high risk of developing deficiency.
+There also exists an alternate system of vitamin B12 absorption that does not require the intrinsic factor as it influences the binding of vitamin B12 upon absorption to transcobalamin II, which is consequently transported throughout the body.
+Therefore, interruption of either step places an individual at high risk of developing a deficiency.